 1) Define your Goals

 DevOps outsourcing is not just about outsourcing the responsibilities and reducing costs but also about increasing productivity and amplified agility.
-Along with these, the organization has various other goals which you want to be solved by DevOps.
+Along with these, the organization has various other goals that you want to be solved by DevOps.

 2) Build a Practical Framework